Alniarez/alniarez-web/_posts/2023-10-26-experiencing-emas.md

 For my personal use, I have been mostly using [vscodium](https://vscodium.com).
 At work IntelliJ is my tool of choice.

-After falling victim to a "personal productivity" video spree thanks to YouTube's recommendation algorithm, I came out thinking "I should try out emacs".
+After falling victim of a "personal productivity" video spree thanks to YouTube's recommendation algorithm, I came out thinking "I should try out emacs".
 Yeah, a weird conclusion.

 I am not ready to dive deep into using terminal applications as my only text editor, to take a side in the vim vs emacs war, or to try different niche products such as Kakoune.